cardano-foundation/CIPs/CIP-0026/README.md

 This specification covers some parts of a bigger system likely involving multiple components.
 What part is being implemented and by who is considered out of the scope of this specification.
 We however envision a setup in which users have access to a client application (a.k.a the wallet), which itself is able to connect to some remote server.
 We assume the server to also offer a user-interface (either via a graphical user-interface or a application programming interface) for accepting content.

+> **Note** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ### Hash Function

 There are several places in this document where we need an arbitrary hash function.
 We will  henceforth refer to this simply as “hash”.
 The hash function MUST be **Blake2b-256** (unless explicitly said otherwise).
 The hash of a string is the hash of the bytes of the string according to its encoding.